-Similarly as \cite{mondello_2018} and \cite{tholozan2021compact}, we prove the above theorem in the language of Higgs bundle first and then translate it into the language of representations through the non-Abelian Hodge correspondence.
-Hence we also state our theorem in the language of Higgs bundle below.
+Similarly to \cite{mondello_2018} and \cite{tholozan2021compact}, we first prove the above theorem in the language of Higgs bundles and then translate it into the language of representations through the non-abelian Hodge correspondence.
+Hence we also state our theorem in the language of Higgs bundles below.
 Geometric Invariant Theory is also relevant to this result.
-In \cite{tholozan2021compact}, N. Tholozan and J. Toulisse proved that the compact relative component they found is isomorphic to a feathered Kronecker variety which is a GIT quotient of an $\mathrm{GL}(p,\mathbb{C})\times\mathrm{GL}(q,\mathbb{C})$-action by using flag configuration.
-Similarly, the compact relative component we obtain in this article is also a projective variety which is constructed as a GIT quotient, and its construction is much more like an ``isotropic'' feathered Kronecker variety.
+In \cite{tholozan2021compact}, N. Tholozan and J. Toulisse proved that the compact relative component they found is isomorphic to a feathered Kronecker variety which is a GIT quotient of a $\mathrm{GL}(p,\mathbb{C})\times\mathrm{GL}(q,\mathbb{C})$-action by using flag configuration.
+Similarly, the compact relative component we obtain in this article is also a projective variety which is constructed as a GIT quotient, and its construction is like an isotropic analogue of the feathered Kronecker variety.
 We will soon see that a choice of the weight of a parabolic $\SO_0(2,q)$-Higgs bundle is equivalent to a choice of an $\SO_0(2,q)$-weight (\prettyref{defn:so02qweight}) $(\alpha,\beta)$ in \prettyref{sec:so02q}.
 Under this setting, we prove that: